ABC Blog

 What To Do If Your Dryer Smells Like Sweat

-It’s definitely unpleasant when you run a load of laundry only to discover that your dryer smells like sweat, as if you just dried dirty clothes instead of clean ones.
+It’s definitely unpleasant when you run a load of laundry only to discover that your dryer smells like sweat.
 This is actually a relatively common dryer complaint, and it can be simple to remedy.
 The two most likely causes of a dryer that smells like sweat are placing already mildewed clothes in the dryer and long-term lint buildup.

-If you’re leaving wet clothes in the washer for too long, mildew will start to grow, and the resulting dank scent will transfer to the dryer when you dry your clothes.
-In the dead of summer, even a few hours can be too long to leave wet clothes in the washing machine before transferring to the dryer, especially if you have a lot of clothes made of polyester or other synthetic fibers.
-These fabrics can really retain odor from bacteria, and any fabric will stink when mildew starts to develop, so be sure to transfer wet laundry to the dryer as soon as possible.
+If you’re leaving wet clothes in the washer for too long, mildew will start to grow.
+The resulting dank scent will transfer to the dryer when you dry your clothes.
+In the dead of summer, even a few hours can be too long to leave wet clothes in the washing machine before transferring to the dryer.
+This is especially true if you have a lot of clothes made of polyester or other synthetic fibers.
+These fabrics can retain odor from bacteria, and any fabric will stink when mildew starts to develop.
+Be sure to transfer wet laundry to the dryer as soon as possible.

-Another very likely culprit of a dryer that smells like sweat is lint buildup in the dryer or exhaust vent hose.
-Lint buildup isn’t just inconvenient due to reduced dryer performance and the potential for unpleasant odors—it’s also a fire hazard.
-Dryers turn wet clothes into dry ones by forcing heated air through the dryer, where it circulates through the wet clothes, and then out through the exhaust vent.
-When there is excess lint in the dryer or its ductwork, it raises the potential for a fire because of two factors: one, the lint buildup can cause the dryer’s heating element to overheat and, two, lint itself is combustible.
+Another likely culprit of a dryer that smells like sweat is lint buildup in the dryer or exhaust vent hose.
+Lint buildup isn’t just inconvenient due to reduced dryer performance and the potential for unpleasant odors.
+It’s also a fire hazard.
+Dryers turn wet clothes into dry ones by forcing heated air through the dryer.
+It circulates through the wet clothes, and then out through the exhaust vent.
+When there is excess lint in the dryer or its ductwork, it raises the potential for a fire because of two factors.
+One, the lint buildup can cause the dryer’s heating element to overheat and, two, lint itself is combustible.

-This is why it’s so important to clean off your dryer’s fine-mesh lint screen after every single use.
-Even if you do this every time, however, and regularly vacuum the area the screen fits into, lint can still build up over time—both within the dryer as well as in the flexible silver vent hose that leads into the wall and then out to the vent located on the exterior wall of your home.
+This is why it’s so important to clean your dryer’s fine-mesh lint screen after every single use.
+Even if you do this every time, however, and regularly vacuum the area the screen fits into, lint can still build up over time.
+Lint can build up within the dryer.
+It can also build up in the flexible silver vent hose that leads into the wall and then out to the vent located on the exterior wall of your home.
 The more lint that builds up in the system, the less air is able to flow unrestricted from the dryer to the outdoors.
 This makes your dryer work harder and harder as it dries more and more inefficiently over time.

-Another element to check on a dryer that smells like sweat is to make sure the vent hose running from the back of the dryer into the wall isn’t kinked or overly bent.
+Another element to check on a dryer that smells like sweat is to ensure the vent hose running from the back of the dryer into the wall isn’t kinked or overly bent.
 This can happen when the dryer is pushed too close to the wall, compressing the vent hose.
 When the hose is compressed, lint buildup happens faster, since the airflow is constricted.
-Mildew or mold can also develop in the dryer or ductwork as a result of a kinked vent hose.
+Mildew can also develop in the dryer or ductwork as a result of a kinked vent hose.

-The good news is that your dryer’s vent hose is relatively simple to detach and clean out yourself—at least, the portion of it that runs between your dryer and the wall.
-Most dryers have hoses that are clamped and taped off at each end, so removing the hose is a simple matter of removing any tape with a utility knife, taking precaution not to damage the dryer flange that the hose connects to and unscrewing the clamps.
+The good news is that your dryer’s vent hose is relatively simple to detach and clean out yourself.
+At least, the portion of it that runs between your dryer and the wall.
+Most dryers have hoses that are clamped and taped off at each end.
+Removing the hose is a simple matter of removing any tape with a utility knife.
+Take precaution not to damage the dryer flange that the hose connects to and unscrewing the clamps.

-Once you’ve removed the vent hose, you can vacuum it out or even replace it with a new one purchased at your local hardware or home improvement store.
+Once you’ve removed the vent hose, you can vacuum it out or replace it with a new one purchased at your local hardware or home improvement store.
 If you choose to take on this do-it-yourself project, make sure to turn off the power to the dryer at the breaker box before you begin to protect yourself against injury.
-Also, when reconnecting the hose to the dryer and the wall, make sure you don’t insert screws into the hose or the dryer flange, as these can catch lint and create a fire hazard.
-If you’re feeling any hesitation about doing this yourself, your best option is probably to call in an appliance repair specialist who can handle the complexities of your dryer’s vent systems.
+Also, when reconnecting the hose to the dryer and the wall, make sure you don’t insert screws into the hose or the dryer flange.
+These can catch lint and create a fire hazard.
+If you’re feeling any hesitation about doing this yourself, your best option is probably to contact an appliance repair specialist who can handle the complexities of your dryer’s vent systems.

 Unfortunately, a dryer that smells like sweat isn’t the only bad scent homeowners complain about.